uzyn/expressjs.com/en/guide/behind-proxies.md

     <tr>
       <td>Boolean</td>
 <td markdown="1">
 If `true`, the client's IP address is understood as the left-most entry in the `X-Forwarded-*` header.

+Note that there might be security concern if it is set to `true` on production environment, effectively allowing client to spoof IP address.
+It is recommended to set it specifically to the number of hops instead _(see Number type)_.

 If `false`, the app is understood as directly facing the Internet and the client's IP address is derived from `req.connection.remoteAddress`.
 This is the default setting.
 </td>